digim0nk/blenderQuickNodes/README.md

 - Access to the Quick Favorites.
 - All Panels Closed by Default for a compact view.
 - TODO Add Dynamic Groups
+- Package as a blender Extension ( I really need help with this )

 # Installation
 Download the .py file.